ceccon-t/minefield/architecture.md

 To execute all tests, run `mvn test` on the main folder of the application.

+## Continuous Integration

+The project uses Github Actions to run all automated tests whenever a new commit enters either the `main` or `dev` branches.
+The script that defines the workflow can be found under `.github/workflows/main-workflow.yml`.

+If any test is broken, the build fails and a red failure sign is displayed near the hash of the commit in the repository.
+If all tests pass, a green success sign is displayed instead.

 ## Libraries and Frameworks

 [Maven](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) as a build automation tool.